College and University Policies

 The Columbia College Committee on Academic Standing implements academic policies and regulations for Columbia College students as set forth by the faculty Committee on Instruction, the University Senate, or the faculty as a whole.
 The Committee on Academic Standing is expected to uphold the policies and regulations of the Committee on Instruction.

-The Committee on Academic Standing is composed of advising deans and the associate dean of advising.
+The Committee on Academic Standing is composed of advising deans, the associate dean of advising, and the dean of advising.

 Academic dishonesty may be intentional or unintentional and most commonly includes but is not limited to:

 - Plagiarism (the use of words, phrases, or ideas belonging to another, without properly citing or acknowledging the source)